ascjones/devomato.com/blog/posts/currency-prices-as-an-event-stream.md

 }
 ```

-To start with we'll just poll this url once a second to get the latest price, and push an event to the EventStore if the price has changed.
+To start with we'll just poll this url once a second to get the latest price, and push an event to the EventStore if the price has changed.<!-- excerpt -->

 ## Pushing events to the EventStore